jundalisay/spblist/content/en/research/paracelsus/dictionary/v.md

 Zoraba is Vitriall.

-Zinck is a metallick marcasite, and a certain naturall mixture of four immature metalls, whereof Copper is most apparent.
+Zinck is a metallic marcasite, and a certain naturall mixture of four immature metals, whereof Copper is most apparent.

 Ziniar is Verdegrease.